radicle-dev/old.radicle.xyz/content/docs/faq.rst

 Can I collaborate on a local area network without an internet connection?
 =========================================================================

-No. IPFS needs to connect to bootstrap nodes in order to read and write data from the network so a direct connection to the internet is required.
+LAN-only collaboration isn't supported yet.
+IPFS still needs to connect to outside bootstrap nodes in order to read and write data from the network so a direct connection to the internet is required.

 Can I collaborate privately?
 ============================